davidpounds/cards/README.md

 ## TODO

-* Allow connected users to change their display name.
 * Allow many users to connect, but dealer allocates players.
 * Force play in a clockwise direction.
 * Enable the dealer to specify which player should play first in the next round.